-Snowboardcross rider Jacobellis earns 1st US gold in Beijing
+Jacobellis earns 1st US gold at Olympics in snowboardcross

 Long after the embarrassment and dismay of her “Lindsey Leap” in 2006, Jacobellis kept on riding, and winning.
 Since 2007, she has amassed 45 World Cup podiums; 23 of those have been golds, and she had two third-place finishes coming into the Games.

+“This feels incredible because the level that all the women are riding at today is so much higher than it was 16 years ago,” Jacobellis said.

-But that silver-medal Olympic performance has followed her, and she has largely chosen to stay out of the spotlight.
+Still, that silver-medal Olympic performance has followed her, and she has largely chosen to stay out of the spotlight.
 At a media opportunity with all the snowboardcross riders last week, Jacobellis stayed back to concentrate on racing, her coach said.

 And while Shaun White and Chloe Kim can’t take two steps around this snowboard park without getting noticed, Jacobellis walked alone with a member of the U.S. staff a few hours before her final.
 Nobody even noticed.